passcod/parse-server-dropbox-adapter/README.md

 | `token` | **required** ||
 | `prefix` | `''` | A prefix to apply to all filenames.
 Can be set to e.g. `'/foo/'` to put all files in a subdirectory.
 A `/` will be prefixed if one isn't there already, unless the string is empty. |
 | `publicUrl` | **required** | A function that takes the prefix and a filename and returns a string for the public URL of the file, or `false` to disable public URLs.
 Third argument is [url-join](https://www.npmjs.com/package/url-join), a `join`-like function for URLs. |

+## Test

+You need a Dropbox token set as `DROPBOX_TOKEN` in the environment to run tests.
+It is recommended to set this to a dedicated "App Folder Only" token, so the tests cannot access anything else and cannot mess up your Dropbox with its temporary files.
+Also, app folders are not synced to your desktop by default, so you'll be saving yourself from notifications and wasted bandwidth.